dalcorso/thermo_pw/thermo_pw_help.md

 * To reproduce ph_example07 it is necessary to change line 999 of file PW/src/pw_restart_new.f90 of QE6.5.
 Substitute angle1, angle2,
 starting_magnetization with starting_magnetization, angle1, angle2.
+* At line 170 of atomic/src/imput_upf.f90 exchange the calls to call set_pawsetup and CALL radial_grid_copy to have the atomic paw tests working again in QE6.5.

 **Patches for thermo_pw.1.2.1**:
 <br>